Another brilliant article from the indefatigable Israeli-Canadian

 to be determined.
 The adult assailant received a maximum jail sentence of 10

-years for manslaughter in a plea bargain
+years for manslaughter in a plea bargain, although

 he will probably be released in just a few years.